D2KLab/music-chatbot/README.md

 - [Result with bio, picture, birth/death date/place]
 - *"Now give me 5 of his works, written for clarinet"*
 - [Result with the 5 works of that artist]

+### Logs
+The bot will also generate logs in the `logs/` directory.
+The format of the csv files is the following:
+- timestamp - *the current date-time.*
+- platform - *the platform from which the message comes from (\textit{Slack, Facebook}).*
+- user - *the ID of the user sending the message.*
+- team - *the team of the user sending the message.*
+- intent - *the intent which has been detected by the NLP.*
+- confidence - *the confidence level of the NLP in choosing that intent.*
+- lang - *the detected language of the message.*
+- rawMessage - *the message sent by the user, before spell-checking.*
+- cleanMessage - *the message sent by the user, after spell-checking.*
+- response - *the answer given by the bot (textual or <<result_card>>).*

 ## Credits